Welcome to your Bulldog’s news page. We will bring you up-to-date information as it becomes available! We look forward to a great season! Go Bulldogs!

 “That opening drive was a little rough, but as Coach has been saying all week, next play, next play,” Miller added.
 “We flushed it and moved on to the next play and as you can see, we stopped them for the rest of the game.”

 Though those were the last points scored, the rest of the game kept every single fan in attendance on the edge of their seat.
-Down the stretch, the Turlock defense came up with crucial stops in the 4th quarter.
+Down the stretch, it was the Turlock defense that came up with crucial defensive stops in the final quarter.

 Rocklin was looking to tie things up with just minutes left in the game, but their final drive was shut down by the Turlock secondary with back-to-back game-saving pass breakups.
 Rocklin turned the ball over on Turlock’s 22-yard line giving Turlock the ball back with three minutes left in the ballgame.
 Following the turnover, the offense successfully kept the Thunder off the field with a strong drive highlighted by a 37-yard connection from Gilbert to Bankson with 2:34 left in the ball game that put Turlock deep in Rocklin territory.
 The Bulldogs ultimately ended the game in victory formation on the Rocklin 1-yard line as time expired giving the Bulldogs a thrilling 14-7 win.